augustt198/bwsi-report/index.md

 An alternative to SLAM, if the mapping software does indeed prove unreliable, is the use of reactive pathfinding algorithms.
 These algorithms do not rely on a map or localization, and instead directly control the vehicle based on immediate observations of the surrounding environment.
 A primitive example of a reactive pathfinding algorithm would be the wall following algorithm discussed in week 2.

 However, a slightly more intelligent approach to reactive pathfinding would work in any environment regardless of a wall.
-For that, there is an algorithm which simulates all obstacles in the LiDAR's point cloud as an electric charges, called Potential Field.
+For that, there is an algorithm which simulates all obstacles in the LiDAR's point cloud as electric charges, called Potential Field.

 ## Potential Fields